Two branches, two purposes

 Run branch commits

 After each node finishes, Fabro stages file changes and creates a commit on the run branch.
-Files matching[checkpoint] exclude_globs patterns (configured in run.toml or server.toml) are excluded from staging:
+Files matching[checkpoint] exclude_globs patterns (configured in run.toml or settings.toml) are excluded from staging:

 | Part | Description |